 Why wearing your favourite gloss under your mask is actually a good thing

-Nearly a year into wearing masks and we're still applying lip products before realizing we'll just be covering up the bottom half of our faces the minute we step out the door.
+More than a year into wearing masks and we're still applying lip products before realizing we'll just be covering up the bottom half of our faces the minute we step out the door.
 But what if we told you that wearing your go-to gloss or lipstick can actually help prevent dry, chapped lips?

 1. Stop biting, licking and picking

 Common habits among many people—biting, licking or picking at your lips—may provide temporarily relief from dryness and flakiness, but it's going to prolong these issues.
 No matter how many moisturizing products you lather on, constantly playing with your mouth is going to draw the moisture out of your skin and cause dryness.
-To best help your chapped lips, avoid touching them all together and try products without a heavy scent so you're not tempted to to lick.
+To best help your chapped lips, avoid touching them all together and try products without a heavy scent so you're not tempted to lick.

 Like all skin, lips tend to lose volume as we age, so take a light scrub to your lips to eliminate dead skin and increase cell turnover and moisture.
 Use a natural exfoliator like coconut sugar or coffee grinds and combine with a cream-based product like coconut oil to not strip the skin of its natural oils.
 Avoid harsh scrubbing and gently massage in for healthier looking lips.